 - Medical technology majors spend three years at LVC taking courses to fulfill the requirements of the College and of the National Accrediting Agency for Clinical Laboratory Sciences.

 - Before or during the third year of the program, medical technology majors apply to a hospital with a Committee on Allied Health Education and Accreditation (CAHEA) approved school of medical technology.
 They spend their fourth year in training at that institution.
 Admission is not automatic and depends on academic record, recommendations, and an interview.

 - Medical technology majors are awarded the Bachelor of Science in Medical Technology degree from LVC after completing their fourth, or clinical, year.

-- LVC has official affiliations with the following hospital-based schools of medical technology: Pennsylvania College of Health Sciences and York Hospital.
+- LVC has official affiliations with three hospital-based schools of medical technology: Penn State Health Milton S. Hershey Medical Laboratory Science Program, Pennsylvania College of Health Sciences, and WellSpan York Hospital.
 However, medical technology majors are not limited to these affiliations and may seek acceptance at other approved hospitals.

 I was looking for a college that was strong academically in the natural sciences, and also strong in music, and I also kept open the idea of playing field hockey, so all of those things brought me to LVC.